StochasticAnalytics/FastFFT/README.md

 This project aims to accelerate a specific set of FFTs important for cryo-Electron Microscopy.
 It does so by taking advantage of the cufftdx library from Nvidia, currently in early access as well as algorithmic ideas from *Sorensen et. al* [[1]](#1).
 An additional experimental aspect is the development of the scientific manuscript "live" alongside the development of the code.

+The FourierTransformer class, in the FastFFT namespace may be used in your cpp/cuda project by including the *header.* The basic usage is as follows:

+- The input/output data pointers, size and type are set. (analagous to the cufftXtMakePlanMany)
+- Class methods are provided to handle memory allocation on the gpu as well as xfer to/from.
+- Simple methods for FwdFFT, InvFFT, CrossCorrelation etc. are public and call the correct combination of substranforms based on the data and padding/trimming wanted.

 ---